Actifio/AGMPowerLib/README.md

 Now depending on which job type, we modify different slots.

 #### Slot limits for mount jobs
-We need to learn the current value of the params that relate to **ondemand** slots.
-This is because a mount job is an ondemand job, meaning each mount job uses one ondemand slot while it is running.
+We need to learn the current value of the params that relate to **dataaccess** slots.
+This is because a mount job is an data access job, meaning each mount job uses one data access slot while it is running.
 There are three relevant slots:
-* **reservedondemandslots** This is the guaranteed number of ondemand jobs that can run at any time.
+* **reserveddataaccessslots** This is the guaranteed number of data access jobs that can run at any time.
-* **maxondemandslots** This controls the maximum number of ondemand jobs that can run at any time.
+* **maxdataaccessslots** This controls the maximum number of data access jobs that can run at any time.
 * **unreservedslots** Unreserved slots are used if all the reserved slots are in use but more jobs wants to run up to the maximum number for that type.

 We learn the values with:
 ```
-Get-AGMLibApplianceParameter -applianceid 361153 -param reservedondemandslots
+Get-AGMLibApplianceParameter -applianceid 361153 -param reserveddataaccessslots
-Get-AGMLibApplianceParameter -applianceid 361153 -param maxondemandslots
+Get-AGMLibApplianceParameter -applianceid 361153 -param maxdataaccessslots
 Get-AGMLibApplianceParameter -applianceid 361153 -param unreservedslots
 ```
 Here is an example:
 ```
-PS > Get-AGMLibApplianceParameter -applianceid 361153 -param reservedondemandslots
+PS > Get-AGMLibApplianceParameter -applianceid 361153 -param reserveddataaccessslots

 reservedondemandslots
 ---------------------